 Opening Our Eyes – Nan Dickie

 Nan Dickie was associated with the MDABC back in the nineties when it was a very small organization.
-He was involved with it in Vancouver until he moved to Salmon Arm in 2003.
+She was involved with the organization in Vancouver until she moved to Salmon Arm in 2003.
 Nan wrote articles for each MDA newsletter starting in the mid-nineties, continuing for seven years.

 - Nan Dickie – The Experience of Depression

 - Nan Dickie – What Would You Say